 Phase 1: Immediate feedback

 Give feedback daily.
 If an employee shows up late to a meeting, ask them what happened.
-For example, if they aren’t prepared for a review or sending out a deliverable, call them out on it.
+If they aren’t prepared for a review or sending out a deliverable, call them out.
 Be clear and upfront.

 Phase 2: Intensifying feedback

 Around this time, start taking formal notes on your employee’s performance and any conversations you’ve had about it.
 Capture all the details of what was said and what was done.
-If things escalate, you’ll be able to reference them when implementing the PIP.
+If things escalate, you’ll be able to reference these notes when implementing the PIP.

 Phase 3: Period of intensive coaching (PIC)